mwohlfender/R_overdispersion_cluster_size/README.md

 All R-scripts covering the processing of data and results.

 #### D.1.e simulation study

+(a) model one
-* `01_sim_setup.R` setting up the simulation study: define parameter combinations for which clusters of identical sequences shall be simulated
+* `01_sim_setup_model_one.R` setting up the simulation study: define parameter combinations for which clusters of identical sequences shall be simulated
-* `02_sim_simulate_data_parallel.R` simulation of identical sequence clusters (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)
+* `02_sim_simulate_data_model_one_parallel.R` simulation of identical sequence clusters (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)
 * `03_sim_estimate_parameters_model_one_parallel.R` estimation of parameters from simulated data (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)

+(b) model five
+* `01_sim_setup_model_five.R` setting up the simulation study: define parameter combinations for which clusters of identical sequences shall be simulated
+* `02_sim_simulate_data_model_five_parallel.R` simulation of identical sequence clusters (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)
+* `03_sim_estimate_parameters_model_five_parallel.R` estimation of parameters from simulated data (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)

 #### D.1.f parameter estimation
-All R-scripts to estimate parameters from data from Switzerland, Denmark and Germany using the main (model one) or the alternative model (mdoel two).
+All R-scripts to estimate parameters from data from Switzerland, Denmark and Germany using the main (model five) or the alternative model (models one, two, three four and six).
 These files were run in parallel on the high performance computing cluster of the University of Bern, UBELIX.

 #### D.1.g posterior predictive check
 * `01_ppc_model_one_setup.R` setting up the posterior predictive check: define parameter combinations for which clusters of identical sequences shall be simulated